|A Leading Scientific Organization pioneering in Computational Chemistry Research|

 About Us

-The Centre for Advanced Computational Chemistry Studies, New Delhi, India, established in April 2021, is the International Research unit that continuously work in the domain of analytical chemistry, Organic and Inorganic chemicals synthesis, Pharmaceuticals, Bioinformatics.
-The R&D activities primarily involve the in-depth spectroscopic studies of Novel materials via advanced computational chemistry approaches toward their applications in organic light-emitting diodes (OLEDs), Photovoltaics, catalysis, polymer design, energy based materials, Optoelectronic devices, non-linear optical activity, energy transfer mechanisms, and Bioinformatics.
-The organization is headed by Dr. Nikhil Aggarwal along with 15 External Faculty Members, 4 Internal Faculty members and 18 project students from the premier research institutions of India and abroad including IISC Bangalore, IITs, NITs, CSIR Labs, etc. We are proud to say that our each Faculty member is actively engaged in frontier research projects and having concrete research publications.
+The Centre for Advanced Computational Research, New Delhi, India, established in April 2021, is an International Research unit that continuously works in the domain of Material Science, Analytical Chemistry, Organic, and Inorganic chemicals synthesis, Pharmaceuticals, and Bioinformatics.
+The R&D activities primarily involve the in-depth spectroscopic studies of Novel materials via advanced computational chemistry/physics approaches toward their applications in organic light-emitting diodes (OLEDs), Photovoltaics, catalysis, polymer design, energy-based materials, Optoelectronic devices, non-linear optical activity, energy transfer mechanisms, and Bioinformatics.
+The organization is headed by Dr. Nikhil Aggarwal along with 15 External Faculty Members, 4 Internal Faculty members, and 18 project students from the premier research institutions of India and abroad including IISC Bangalore, IITs, NITs, CSIR Labs, etc. We are proud to say that each Faculty member is actively engaged in frontier research projects and has concrete research publications.
 The Centre has successfully installed two powerful workstations to enhance its research activities.
 We are also actively engaged in promoting Computational Chemistry via online Workshops/Hands-on-Training for Academic Institutions and Research Industries.
-We are proud to say that we are the first to introduce Hands-on-Training (Online and Onsite) on Quantum Chemical calculations using Density Functional Theory (DFT) Approaches.
-We are very proud to announce that in a short span of 12 months, we have trained 2500+ Graduate students, Research Scholars, Professors & Industry Experts from 34 countries including the US, UK, Saudi Arabia, Mexico, Brazil, Malaysia, Kuwait, Germany, Peru, South Korea, Finland, Turkey, Iraq, Australia, Philippines, Spain, Jordan, Chile, Taiwan, South Africa, Pakistan, Nepal, Bangladesh, Nigeria, Morocco, Egypt, Sri Lanka and Algeria, Singapore, Columbia, Sweden, Botswana, Belgium, Canada and rated 4.86/5.00 by 450+ International and National participants of our previous workshops.
+We are proud to say that we are the first to introduce Hands-on-Training (Online and Onsite) Quantum Chemical calculations using Density Functional Theory (DFT) Approaches.
+We are very proud to announce that in a short span of 2 yrs, we have trained 4500+ Graduate students, Research Scholars, Professors & Industry Experts from 34 countries including the US, UK, Saudi Arabia, Mexico, Brazil, Malaysia, Kuwait, Germany, Peru, South Korea, Finland, Turkey, Iraq, Australia, Philippines, Spain, Jordan, Chile, Taiwan, South Africa, Pakistan, Nepal, Bangladesh, Nigeria, Morocco, Egypt, Sri Lanka and Algeria, Singapore, Columbia, Sweden, Botswana, Belgium, Canada and rated 4.73/5.00 by 450+ International and National participants of our previous workshops.

-The Centre previously had 5 invited lectures by eminent Computational chemistry researchers from premier research institutes:
+The Centre previously had 5 invited lectures by eminent researchers from premier research institutes:

 DR. SNEHASIS DASCHAKRABORTY, Assistant Professor (IIT Patna) [https://www.youtube.com/watch?v=CaZl0iFJU-I]